-Stony Brook University students who satisfy the skill level 3 requirement for foreign language will fulfill the foreign language admission requirement for the School of Nursing.
-However, the number of required elective credits must increase from 9 to 12 in order to meet the minimum requirement of 57 credits.
+^{}Stony Brook University students who satisfy the skill level 3 requirement for foreign language will fulfill the foreign language admission requirement for the School of Nursing.
+However, the number of Rev. 3-4-20 required elective credits must increase from 9 to 12 in order to meet the minimum requirement of 57 credits.

-- Application and written statement - Paid application fee or approved waiver - Unofficial transcripts from all colleges/universities attended - Three online letters of recommendation - Completion of three preadmission sciences by the application deadline - Meet Technical Standards for Admission and Retention (See table in section S2.1.).
+- · Application and written statement - Paid application fee or approved waiver - · Unofficial transcripts from all colleges/universities attended - Three letters of recommendation - Completion of three prerequisite sciences by the application deadline - Meet the Technical Standards for Admission and Retention (see below)

-- Official transcripts from all colleges/universities attended - Certification in Basic Life Support for Health Care Providers (BLS) w/ AED - Evidence of meeting University health requirements

-- Evidence of health insurance

-- Evidence of student malpractice insurance

-- All preadmission classes must be completed prior to the start of the program

-- Technology Requirements
+- · Official transcripts from all colleges/universities attended - · Certification in Basic Life Support for Health Care Providers (BLS) w/ AED - Evidence of meeting University health requirements - Evidence of health insurance - Evidence of student malpractice insurance - All prerequisite classes must be completed prior to the start of the program - Technology Requirements